DOJ vows violent-crime crackdown in 7 cities: Operation Relentless Pursuit

 “We are going to provide substantial resources to state and local law enforcement that will have a long-term and lasting effect,” Mr. Barr said at a press conference in Detroit attended by the heads of the nation’s four federal law enforcement agencies.

-Under the two-pronged plan, the Justice Department will increase the number of federal agents, analysts and equipment in the selected cities.
-The department will also allocate $71 million in federal grants to bolster local and state police departments.
+Under the two-pronged plan, the Justice Department will increase the number of federal agents, analysts and equipment in the cities.
+The department also will allocate $71 million in federal grants to bolster local and state police departments.

 The money will be used to hire new officers, pay overtime and upgrade department equipment and technology.